 When Vil asks Leona if he thinks that Kalim “can actually get a draw” according to plan during the tournament Leona says, “He’s weak, and he’s got no instincts when it comes to fighting,” and that Kalim is the least suited to the tournament, “But he also took practice more serious than any of you.
 He really improved.
 I have to give him that.”

-Leona teaches Kalim everything he knows abut defense and nothing about offense due to a lack of time, explaining that Kalim’s role will largely be to draw the match out until he earns a draw in order to give Vil and Lilia the opportunity to see what a real match is like before they need to compete.
+Leona teaches Kalim everything he knows about defense and nothing about offense due to a lack of time, explaining that Kalim’s role will largely be to draw the match out until he earns a draw in order to give Vil and Lilia the opportunity to see what a real match is like before they need to compete.

 After Lilia is disqualified it becomes necessary for Kalim to win a match rather than merely get a draw, and Leona suggests having Vil distract Kalim’s opponent from the sidelines.
 Kalim is displeased by the idea of getting outside help and again abandons Leona’s strategy.